 9. “Is there something I love about my partner?”

 Ask yourself if you truly love some things about your partner and if they outweigh the things you seem to “tolerate”.
-Essentially, making a pros and cons list.
+In other words, something like making a pros and cons list.
 Those always work!

 10. “Is there a future here?”